hofman-iga/nbpApi/README.md

 ```
 $ git clone git@github.com:hofman-iga/nbpApi.git

+Then run the following command in a terminal window (in the complete) directory:

+$ mvnw spring-boot:run

+Or run following command in the directory with docker-compose.yml:

+$ docker-compose up
 ```

 ## Usage

-End points available in application: \
+End points available in application:

 GET
 /nbp/all \